-Under the management framework, Defence remains the primary user of the Woomera Prohibited Area (WPA).
+Under the co-existence framework, Defence remains the primary user of the Woomera Prohibited Area (WPA).
 The WPA is divided into Green, Amber and Red access zones, each offering different levels of access or time-share to non-Defence users.

 The WPA access zone and external boundaries are shown in PIRSA Plan No 204192-001 (6Mb PDF).

 A detailed map showing the WPA and access zone boundaries is also available on the South Australian Resources Information Geoserver.
 To display the WPA boundary and management zones, select Map Layers > Data > Land Access > Restricted Exploration or Production > Woomera Prohibited Area.

 Green – infrequent Defence use

 Non-Defence users may not need to be excluded during the course of the year, depending on the frequency and type of testing being conducted in the Green Zone.

 Non-Defence users in the Green Zone may be required to evacuate for up to 56 days per year.
 Non-Defence users who have a Resource Production Permit will be given six months notice of any exclusion periods.
 Non-Defence users who do not have a Resource Production Permit will be given at least 21 days notice before the exclusion period begins.

 Resource production companies operating in the WPA on an existing Deed of Access will continue to be notified of exclusions in accordance with the provisions of their Deed.

 Non-Defence users in the Amber Zone will be notified every March of the exclusion periods for the coming financial year.

 - Amber Zone 1 – South-Eastern Corner (Defence Periodic Use Zone 1 )